cockroachdb/docs/v19.1/known-limitations.md

 ### `TRUNCATE` does not behave like `DELETE`

 `TRUNCATE` is not a DML statement, but instead works as a DDL statement.
-Its limitations are the same as other DDL statements, which are outlined in [Online Schema Changes
+Its limitations are the same as other DDL statements, which are outlined in [Online Schema Changes: Limitations](online-schema-changes.html#limitations)
-: Limitations](online-schema-changes.html#limitations)

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/27953)